 Action = Request a response

 Theory: This type of cold email is effective because it starts with grabbing the reader and pulling them by asking a question of relevance to them, essentially drawing on their personal interest by offering a metric on why they should pay attention.
 This form then includes the popular “fear of loss” tactic which only increases one’s desire for something when they believe they might miss out.
 And, then they are provided a clear direction on what to do next.
 This format is popular due to it’s personal and centered on the recipient.
-It appears more a personal note from a friend then a professional email.
-Capture their attention, appeal to their interest by highlighting their pain point, showcase all the features, benefits and value you offer then seize the moment by asking for the action you are seeking.
+It appears more personal notes from a friend than a professional email.
+Capture their attention, appeal to their interest by highlighting their pain point, showcase all the features, benefits, and value you offer then seize the moment by asking for the action you are seeking.

 Subject Line: Kimberly, your thoughts on this?

 Would it come as a surprise that by outsourcing all your digital projects you can save more than $60,000 each year in IT, advertising and marketing costs?
 When have you heard of a scenario where outsourcing becomes a profit center?
 You’ll be rendered a hero for such an achievement!

 Companies just like [COMPANY-NAME] are outperforming budget expectations by delegating their digital projects to eCuras.
 Due to the efficiencies achieved by eCuras’ favorable pricing model, you actually eliminate up to 90% of the associated burdens of managing these activities internally by outsourcing to an agency.

 In addition to cost savings, we have also generated over 300% growth in annual revenue from new business development efforts.

 Do you have 15-20 minutes available on Thursday?
 I’d love to walk you through a step-by-step plan to show you how we can achieve similar growth for [COMPANY-NAME] within a reasonable timeframe.